 According to the latest data, Ethereum is the world's second-largest cryptocurrency by market capitalization.
 Since its inception in 2015, Ethereum has not only developed as a blockchain but is also active in mining.

-Let's brush up on the basics of mining and deep dive into the world of Ethereum mining to learn more about the types and requirements, and most importantly—how to mine Ethereum in 2021.
+Let's brush up on the basics of mining and deep dive into the world of Ethereum mining to learn more about the types and requirements, and most importantly—how to mine Ethereum.

 What Is Crypto Mining?

 In the crypto world, mining refers to the verification and recording of cryptocurrency transactions on an Ethereum blockchain ledger.
 For this, miners have to solve complex computational math problems, and then they’re rewarded with cryptocurrency.

 Miners also have to invest lots of computer processing energy, and time for solving these problems through mining blocks.
 When they hit the right hash, they submit the solution to the issuer.